 Cafes, bakeries and restaurants

-if you want beautiful views, a huge wine selection and a la carte dining, head up The Wine Collective at Macedon Wine Room.
+If you want beautiful views to Mount Macedon, an extensive wine selection and a la carte dining, head to the The Wine Collective at Macedon Wine Room.

 Love a good country bakery?
-Head to Bourkies Bakehouse for their award-winning vanilla slices.
+Bourkies Bakehouse is the place to go.
+Make sure to check out their award-winning vanilla slices.